binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 ### Component Placement {#network-identify-risks-component-placement}

 _Todo_:
 DMZ for example.
-You may need to place your web server in a DMZ, but that does not mean it is dependencies like data-store servers should also be there.
+You may need to place your web server in a DMZ, but that does not mean its dependencies like data-store servers should also be there.

 ### Wire Inspecting {#network-identify-risks-wire-inspecting}